 Improved Battlesight Zero works with the standard 6/3 and 8/3 carry handle style rear iron sights in with A frame front sight post - Designed for 25 or 300 meters zero.

 The 8/3 carry handle has 2X clicks of the 6/3 carry handle

-If you have not used an old school AR with a carry handle, here is how it works:
+If you have not used an old school M4 carry handle sight, here is how it works:

 Do this first:

 Lower the elevation drum all the way down and up just one click past the 300 mark for an A1 carry handle rear sight.

 Lower the elevation drum all the way down and up 2 clicks to line up the etched letter "Z" for 8/3 or A4 rifle with removable carry handle (0.5 MOA / click).